tmhglnd/drumcode/README.md

 ### Usage

 1. Open PlugData and start a `new patch`
-2. Place the following object in the patch: `[declare -path drumcode]`
+2. Place the following object in the patch: `[declare -path drumcode/pd]`
 3. Create an object to check if it is working.
 Objects are typed as `[dc.objectNameHere]`

 Open the `drumcode-objects-overview.pd` to get an overview of available objects.